Keeping young Indigenous athletes on their path to success.

 - Post-operative rehabilitation education and ongoing injury prevention management

-Working together to create change in communities.
+Creating change in communities.

 In the process of helping individuals, Sporting Chance Foundation’s ultimate goal is to create enduring and meaningful change within the athlete’s communities through the medium of healthy and positive role models.
 It is envisaged that this will not only improve the engagement of Indigenous youth in the sport that they are passionate about, it will also encourage a positive relationship between them, the community and medical services.